 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-People have become more reliant on food delivery services in the last two years than ever before, and that’s a change that’s likely to stick for the long term.
+People have become more reliant on food delivery services than ever before.
 Services like Seamless, Grubhub, DoorDash and Uber Eats allow folks to order from their favorite restaurants but have the food delivered to their door instead of having to leave the comfort of their own home.

 Chase Freedom Flex℠: Best for delivery and dining

 American Express® Gold Card: Best for Seamless and Grubhub

 Chase Sapphire Preferred® Card: Best cheaper alternative for DoorDash

 The Platinum Card® from American Express: Best for Uber Eats

 Capital One® Savor® Cash Rewards Credit Card: Best for dining and groceries